boldbi/bold-bi-docs/docs/cloud-bi/working-with-data-source/data-connectors/dropbox.md

 You can also edit the connection information set here using the [Edit Connection](/cloud-bi/working-with-data-source/editing-a-data-connection/) option.

+For more information on the API endpoints available for this data source, refer to their official [Dropbox API documentation](https://www.dropbox.com/developers/reference/getting-started#app%20console)

 #### Additional information
 <table width="600">
 <tr>